ibraheemdev/nushell_website/docs/book/nushell_map_imperative.md

----
-layout: content
-title: Nu map from imperative languages
+# Nu map from imperative languages
-prev: Shells/DSL map
-next: Functional map
-link_prev: /en/nushell_map.html
-link_next: /en/nushell_map_functional.html
----

 The idea behind this table is to help you understand how Nu built-ins and plug-ins relate to imperative languages.
 We've tried to produce a map of all the Nu commands and what their equivalents are in other languages.
 Contributions are welcome.